RohitJaiswalNyc/Robotics-and-Motion-Planning-Project/README.md

 You also need to install the [PyBullet](https://pybullet.org/wordpress/) simulator.

-<h2> How to Run: </h2>
-Once PyBullet is installed and the meshes are extracted in the correct location, you can visualize the simulation environment.
-Run this command from within the top-level folder of the repository:<br\> <br\>

-> python simulation.py

 # s25rmp: Task and Motion Planning for Robotic Box Placement

 ## Overview